swagger-api/apidom/packages/apidom-reference/README.md

 ##### Increasing speed of dereference

-Our two default dereference strategies are built on asynchronous sequential traversing of ApiDOM.
+Our default dereference strategies are built on asynchronous sequential traversing of ApiDOM.
 The total time of dereferencing is the sum of `traversing` + sum of `external resolution per referencing element`.
 By having a huge number of external dependencies in your definition file, dereferencing can get quite slow.
 Fortunately there is solution for this by running an `external resolution` first,